drinkbird/drinkbird.github.io/_posts/blog/2015-10-02-code-reviews.md

 * Someone makes a case about the technology to be used in your next project, or simply starts a discussion about comparing different operating systems or technologies.
 * Someone brags about their career achievements.

 The list can be really long, but you get the point.
-If you really want to achieve great things as a software development, start by being humble and truly value the opinions of others.
+If you really want to achieve great things as a software developer, start by being humble and truly value the opinions of others.

 So what was the latest ego-driven experience you had in software development?
 Feel free to share in comments below.